ssamparn/traditional-db-systems/README.md

 - `User.addRole(role)` also adds the user to `role.getUsers()`
 - `Organization.setAddress(address)` also sets `address.setOrganization(organization)`

+## Architecture guardrails (important)

+These modules intentionally use a teaching-oriented architecture:

+- Controllers and services expose `Mono`/`Flux` for API consistency across modules.
+- Persistence uses blocking `JpaRepository` calls, executed on `Schedulers.boundedElastic()`.
+- `@Transactional` boundaries are still applied in service methods; this is a learning simplification, not a production reactive persistence model.
+- Request validation is handled in explicit service-layer validators to make invariants visible in code.
+- Security config currently permits all requests and disables CSRF to reduce friction in learning flows.
+- `ddl-auto: create-drop` is used for demo speed and should not be used in production.

 ## Build and test
 Run from repository root: